-Fitting a logistic curve cannot be solved analytically and must be done iteratively, in this case manually due to lack of statistical software.
+Fitting a logistic curve cannot be solved analytically and lack of statistical software.
 Each of the three coefficients was step-wise iterated until the root mean square error of the differences between the logistic curve and the observed values was minimized.
 The iteration was cycled until the coefficients changed by less than 0.0005 (optimized to three decimal places).
-He also tested quadratic, exponential, and power law best-fit curves for completeness in case they performed better.
-These three curves exceeded 100% at the higher TTS values, similar to the second order polynomial curve.
-The best-fit logistic regression curve is specified by the following formula and is shown in Figure 5.
+He also tested completeness in case they performed better.
+These three curves exceeded 100% at the higher TTS values, logistic regression curve is specified by the following formula and is shown in Figure 5.